RosterElf Logo

 Guest services officer assisting hotel guest

-A guest services officer is responsible for ensuring exceptional guest experiences by handling complaints, managing special requests and coordinating services across the property.
-The role requires excellent communication skills, problem-solving ability and genuine commitment to guest satisfaction.
+A guest services officer (GSO) is the primary frontline representative of an accommodation property, managing the guest experience from arrival to departure.
+The role handles guest enquiries, resolves complaints, coordinates special requests and ensures satisfaction across all areas of the hotel.
+It requires excellent communication skills, problem-solving ability and genuine commitment to guest satisfaction.

 In Australia, guest services officers are typically classified under the Hospitality Industry (General) Award 2020 (MA000009) as Guest Relations or Front Office employees.
 Classification levels depend on experience, responsibilities and decision-making authority.